 29. Take the (very short) trip up London's only outdoor funicular railway.

 Talks and lectures

 30. Attend a lecture on maths, Christmas carols or pornography, courtesy of Gresham College.

 31. Sign up for a fascinating afternoon talk at Guildhall Library.

 32. Be a good listener at Speakers' Corner.

 33. Gen up on politics, war and health at LSE.

-34. Feel old by showing your kids what you used to play with, at the Museum of Childhood. [currently closed]
+34. Feel old by showing your kids what you used to play with, at the Museum of Childhood. [reopens 2023 as Young V&A]

 35. Explore south London's version of Jurassic Park, aka the Crystal Palace Dinosaurs.